Black Forest Yule Stump Cake Recipe

 For the whipped cream filling:

 - Place the sugar and cornstarch in a small saucepan.
 While stirring constantly, pour in 1/4 cup of the cream.
-Place the pan over medium heat and, stirring constantly, bring to a boil.
+Place the pan over medium heat and, stirring constantly, bring to a boil (it will be lumpy, but will smooth out).
 Remove from the heat, stir in the vanilla, and let cool completely, about 30 minutes.
 Meanwhile, place the remaining 3/4 cup cream in the bowl of a stand mixer and refrigerate.

 - When the cornstarch-cream mixture has cooled, fit the chilled bowl of cream onto the stand mixer.
-Using the whisk attachment, whisk on high speed until tracks begin to show in the cream, about 40 seconds.
-Add the cornstarch-cream mixture and continue whisking until stiff peaks form, about 30 seconds more.
+Using the whisk attachment, whisk on medium speed until tracks begin to show in the cream, about 40 to 60 seconds.
+With the mixer still on, slowly add the cornstarch mixture and continue whisking until stiff peaks form, about 30 to 60 seconds more.
 Refrigerate until ready to assemble the cake.

 - When the cakes are cool, use a serrated knife to trim a thin layer from the top of each to expose the interior; discard the scraps and set the cakes aside.
 Using a skewer, poke holes all over the tops of the cakes, going about halfway through the layers.